clawpack/doc/doc/topo.rst

 different way to download subsampled etopo1 topography.
 That has been deprecated since the old way is no longer supported by NOAA and did not always do the subsampling properly.

+**Note:** Data in the NOAA THREDDS server is referenced to NAVD88, not to MHW!

 See also :ref:`grid_registration` for important information about the manner in which the data downloaded should be interpreted.
 For netCDF files the